uluwatubali/2017_study_prj/Algorithm/Chap13_Balanced_Tree.md

-1. Splay Tree
+1. Splay Tree(Cached tree)
-Cached tree: Keep nodes we encountered on the path closer to the root.
+Bring node we find to the root and keep nodes we encountered on the path closer to the root.
+Create good balance while searching the tree.

+Zig-Zig: Rotate from Top
+Zig-Zag: Rotate from Bottom

 2. 2-3-4 Tree
 Keep tree balanced and it's easy to understand.But hard to implement